AhmedAhmedEG/VX-Ace-Translator/README.md

 `Index-CommandEventName([Parameters])`

-To manually add an event commands, you will write them in this same format, but at the end of the line, you will add a plus sign, like this:-
+To manually add an event commands, you have write them in the same way, but at the end of the line, you will add a plus sign, like this:-

 `Index-CommandEventName([Parameters])+`